-Reporting a sexual assault to the Security Department may help to prevent another assault.
+Reporting a sexual assault to the Department of Public Safety may help to prevent another assault.
 Reporting the incident does not mean that the survivor must proceed with a prosecution.
 Immediately following an attack, the survivor should try to write down everything she or he remembers about the incident, including the physical description of the suspect(s) and any further information about the identity or location of the suspect(s).
 It is vitally important that all evidence be preserved for the proof of a criminal offense.
-Filing a report with the Security Department or Police Department will:
+Filing a report with the Department of Public Safety and Security or Police Department will:

-Ensure that a victim of sexual assault receives the necessary medical treatment and tests.

-Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam).

-Assure the victim has access to confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+- Ensure that a victim of sexual assault receives the necessary medical treatment and tests. - Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam). - Assure the victim has access to confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 Counselors are available at the College to deal with sexual assault issues in a confidential way to talk with the survivor.
-The counselor can assist the survivor in contacting on and off campus resources for medical, legal, or emotional support and for reporting the offense to the Security Department or the local police.
+The counselor can assist the survivor in contacting on and off campus resources for medical, legal, or emotional support and for reporting the offense to the Department of Public Safety or the local police.
 They can also assist in changing academic situations following an incident of sexual assault.